cobleg/EnergyFinancialMarkets/_Welcome.md

   >[AEMO, Daniel Westerman’s Australian Energy Week speech: Orchestrating the pace of change so the energy system stays functional through the transition](https://aemo.com.au/newsroom/news-updates/orchestrating-the-pace-of-change)

+# Capacity investment issues
+Changing electricity generation technology is raising issues in relation to the performance of Australian electricity grids.
+In particular, the rapid deployment of [[Variable Renewable Energy ]](VRE) systems (e.g. solar power and wind power systems).

+Core issues are:
+1. The change from on-demand technology such as fuel-based electricity generators (e.g. coal-fueled steam boiler and turbines, gas-fuelled turbines) to when-available energy (e.g. solar and wind).
+Electricity system operators may use the terms `dispatchable` and `non-dispatchable` to make the same distinction.
+2. Unbundling of services such as energy, inertia, frequency services.
+Fuel-based generators typically provide all three services simultaneously.
+By constrast, VRE systems only provide energy services.
+3. VRE systems do not emit carbon dioxide equivalent emissions

+These core issues